TheFirstAvenger/ets/README.md

 * Providing Elixir friendly documentation.
 * Providing `Ets.Set` and `Ets.Bag` modules with appropriate function signatures and error handling.
   * `Ets.Set.get` returns a single item (or nil/provided default) instead of list as sets never have multiple records for a key.
+* Providing abstractions on top of the two base modules for specific usages
+  * `Ets.Set.KeyValueSet` abstracts away the concept of tuple records, replacing it with standard key/value interactions.

 ## Changes